 Internet Blackmail Tip: To report internet blackmail, we recommend following three steps: (1) preserve all blackmail, evidence, and communications; (2) report internet blackmail to the police; (3) contact and work with an experienced internet blackmail attorney.
 We also published a guide on how to report sextortion for anyone dealing with extortion involving sexual images or videos.

 If explicit photos, videos, or texts are leaked on the internet your reputation could be tainted (at the very least).
 In reality, the reputational harm is quite ruinous.
-It can lead to public shaming on social media, embarrassment, the loss of a job, loss of future job opportunities, or even the loss of respect of friends and family.
+It can lead to public online shaming on social media, embarrassment, the loss of a job, loss of future job opportunities, or even the loss of respect of friends and family.

 Younger victims may think reputational harm starts and ends with popularity among friends.
 However, the damage can be long-lasting and farther reaching than ever imagined.